Polish immigration to the Nord-Pas-de-Calais coalfield: Refugees from the 1939 debacle

 A new wave of Polish refugees, mainly military personnel fleeing from Hungary, Romania, and the Baltic states, flocked to France, and not just to the north of the country, at the time of the September 1939 defeat and formed part of the Polish Army in the Battle of France.
 Of a total of 34,000 Poles who had taken refuge in France and Great Britain by mid-June 1939, around 85%, or nearly 30,000, remained in France.

 A Franco-Polish agreement was signed on 9 September 1939, and later expanded: what was to be a simple military division became the Polish Army in France.
-In June 1940, when the Germans were defeated, the Polish Armed Forces in the West numbered 84,461 men, including over 75,000 in France.
+In June 1940, when the French were defeated, the Polish Armed Forces in the West numbered 84,461 men, including over 75,000 in France.

 A quarter of these Polish soldiers (around 20,000) managed to retreat to Great Britain with the Polish government in exile in London.
 The units that remained in France were disbanded, and their fighters tried, often unsuccessfully, to make their way to London.
 From the very start of the Polish Resistance in France, which was less frequently victimized by the Gestapo because it was more experienced overall, two trends emerged: one linked to the Polish government in London, the other to workers' organizations, including the French Communist Party (PCF).

 The Polish embassy and consulates in France, initially evacuated to Lisbon, took charge on their return of demobilizing some of them in some twenty "labor companies" under Polish command, mainly in the "free zone" of southern France, supervised by General Franciszek Kleeberg, appointed head of the "Polish Armed Forces in France" by General Ladislas Sikorski, Minister-president.
 These were the foreign workers' groups of the Vichy regime, created by the law of 27 September 1940, which set up internment camps and succeeded the foreign workers' companies, tasked with providing cheap labor: heavy work, mining, major works, agriculture, and forestry but which also provided semi-legal material aid to Polish soldiers and civilian refugees.